MatthewLacerda2/news-hook/README.md

         - The LLM confirms that the document fulfills the alert-request
     - We ask an LLM to generate a payload
     - We send the alert via HTTP request

+# What's the infrastructure

+We have a back-end and front-end repositories which trigger a Cloud Run for deploying when there is a change to the 'main' branch
+Both read from their Dockerfile and cloudbuild.yaml

+The DB is in Cloud SQL with Postgre SQL

 # Pricing model